 Commitment and scope

-The journal focuses on the living-theories of practitioner-researchers.
-Researchers generate their living-theories as their values-based ‘explanations for their educational influences in their own learning, the learning of others and the learning of social formations’ (Whitehead, 1989) in the process of researching questions such as, 'How do I improve what I am doing'.
+The journal focuses on the living-educational-theories of practitioner-researchers.
+Researchers generate their living-educational-theories as their values-based ‘explanations for their educational influences in their own learning, the learning of others and the learning of social formations’ (Whitehead, 1989) in the process of researching questions such as, 'How do I improve what I am doing'.
 The values at the heart of Living Educational Theory research (often shortened to Living Theory research) are the life-enhancing values that are relational and ontological, in the sense that they give meaning and purpose to the lives of individuals and groups.
 They are values that carry hope for the future of humanity, such as love, freedom, justice, compassion, courage, care and democracy.

 To learn more about Living Educational Theory research watch this video, and visit and join the conversations in the EJOLTS community space, and on EJOLTs Facebook and Living Theory Facebook group and EJOLTs on LinkedIn.

 EJOLTS is an Open Access journal and it embraces the idea that educational research is for extending learning for the flourishing of humanity.
 Therefore, the research published in the journal is provided online, free of charge and is openly accessible to all.
 All articles are published under a Creative Commons Attribution licence (CC BY-NC).

 EJOLTS embraces a Diamond Open Access policy in that it requires no article processing charges (APCs) or submission fees.
 The focus of EJOLTS’ Diamond Open Access policy is on publishing works of highly rigorous academic standard while ensuring that knowledge generation and knowledge dissemination are free and open to all.